abscisic acid?

 What is ABA abscisic acid?
-The ABA is a type of acid known as abscises or abscisic acid, ABA perception and signaling pathways are involved in any abiotic process
+The ABA is a type of acid known as abscises or abscisic acid, ABA perception and signalling pathways are involved in any abiotic process.

 Abscisic acid (ABA) is the most important regulator of the dehydration response in plants,

-the MAPK and ABA perception and signaling pathways are involved in any abiotic process that involves decrease of pressure and water loss
+the MAPK and ABA perception and signalling pathways are involved in any abiotic process that involves a decrease in pressure and water loss

 uses or importance of abscisic acids in plant